Please wait ...

 <p><u><strong>Desktop vs Mobile:</strong></u></p>

-<p>We know it's 2020 and people use their phones a lot.
-So we've worked hard on ensuring the site functions well on mobile (especially compared to what it once was).
-Having said that, desktop is the recommended way of perusing the site.</p>
+<p>We know people use their phones a lot, so we've worked hard on ensuring the site functions well on mobile devices.
+Having said that, we recommend using a laptop/desktop to optimally peruse our content. </p>

 <p><u><strong>Glossary:</strong></u></p>

-<p>At its core, this has always been a website written for wine professionals *attempting* to glean information on the wines we import (and hopefully see a picture of the vigneron's dog).
-Since the language can be so technical, we've added an <glossary term="glossary" title="1427">interactive glossary</glossary> to the text for those unfamiliar with the baffllingly complex world of wine terminology.
-Even if you're a seasoned pro, it will frankly teach you a thing or two.
+<p>At its core, this has always been a website written for wine professionals *attempting* to glean information on the wines we import - and hopefully see a picture of the vigneron's dog.
+Since the jargon can be so technical, we've added an <glossary term="glossary" title="1427">interactive glossary</glossary> to the text for those unfamiliar with the baffllingly complex world of wine terminology.
+Even if you're a seasoned pro, you might learn a thing or two.
 And if you'd rather read the content without the glossary, simply head to the main menu bar and turn it off. </p>

-<p> <u><strong>Our Wines Section: </strong></u></p>
+<p> "<u><strong>Our Wines" Section: </strong></u></p>

-<p>In the new "Our Wines" section, we've offered a variety of filter categories for you to explore and discover all the cuvées we import.
+<p>In the "Our Wines" section, we've offered a variety of filter categories for you to explore and discover all the cuvées we import.
 These filters can be combined together to narrow down results.
-If you hit a wall, simply erase one of the filters or clear all filters. </p>
+If you hit a wall with no results, simply erase one of the filters or clear all filters. </p>

-<p>Having said that, 95% of the wines we import now have EXTREMELY detailed technical information, dare I say the most technical anywhere on the internet.
-Please enjoy now while they are up to date, knowing that half of these will probably be totally wrong by next vintage. </p>
+<p>78% of the wines we import have extremely detailed technical information when clicked on, dare I say the most technical anywhere on the internet.
+Half of these are probably woefully outdated.</p>

 <p><u><strong>Search:</strong></u></p>

 <p>If you know what producer or wine you are searching for, the search should quickly autofill what you need.
-Go ahead, give it a whirl.</p>
+Go ahead, give it a whirl.
+You can also hit enter after searching and skup the autofill.</p>

-<p>Everything on the website has a hyperlink now.
-This means you can easily share a specific producer page, article, wine or filter combination with anyone. </p>
+<p>Every single piece of content on the website has its own hyperlink.
+This means you can easily share a specific producer page, article, wine or filter combination with anyone.
+You can also save or print out PDF's bt clicking the PDF icon.</p>

 <p><u><strong>Copy/Paste:</strong></u></p>

-<p>If you need to copy/paste anything, the glossary needs to be turned off for the text to paste correctly.
-Also, if you are going to straight up use our writing verbatim, PLEASE credit us when doing so.
+<p>Also, if you are going to straight up use our writing verbatim, PLEASE credit us when doing so.
 Seems obvious but we see it happen all the time. </p>

 <p><u><strong>A Shit-Ton of Written Content:</strong></u></p>